 In this blog post, we’ll discuss some of the best ways to get rid of mosquitoes, both inside and outside of your home.
 We’ll also provide information on how to stop them from becoming a problem in the first place.
 We’re here to help you avoid being “eaten alive!”

 Why are Mosquitoes Attracted to My Yard?

-- Turn over items like wheelbarrows and baby pools when not in use.
+- Turn over items (like wheelbarrows and baby pools) when they’re not being used.